 We start to see the round window niche now.
 Very important, I prefer to do the round window approach, so a round window insertion, and a very important aspect to this is removing bone from the posterior superior aspect of the round window.
 Sometimes the pyramidal process can be quite prominent, and so I will often drill a little bit of this bone away so that it doesn't interfere with our trajectory of the electrode.

 And here we are seeing - can we have a - a Rosen Needle please?
 Irrigation off.
 We have pyramidal process here, stapedial tendon, and capitulum of the stapes.
 Well these suctions are huge - this is not normal.
 I’m going to remove a little bit more of this bone inferiorly.
 Okay.
-Right now may I have a 1 mm Diamond Burr?
+Alright now may I have a 1 mm diamond burr?

 Drill.
 Water on.
 So Scott, you see the niche here.
-We don't see the membrane that clearly yet because it’s still - there’s a little membrane over it - like an adhesion.
+We don't see the membrane that clearly yet, because it’s still - there’s a little membrane over it - like an adhesion.
 So what - what will - what is really important when you do round window insertions is you got to take this bone posteriorly and superiorly.
 Otherwise, you just can't get the right angle for insertion.
-So we’re starting to see the angle right there - a little bit better.
+So we’re starting to see the angle there right?
+A little bit better.
 This suction is huge.
-Is anyone else using other methods for taking down the round window or just drilling - I think drilling was probably the standard, yeah.
+Is anyone using other methods for taking down the round window niche or just drilling?
+I think drilling is probably the standard, yeah.